Skip to main content

 The Lancet Just Found Alzheimer's Pathology in Midlife Brains

-By age 61, 6% of these adults already had Alzheimer's pathology in their blood.
-None of them had dementia.
-Most of them had no idea anything was wrong.
+By age 61, 6% of these adults studied already had Alzheimer's pathology in their blood.
+None of them had dementia, and most of them had no idea anything was wrong.

 Five years after the baseline blood draw, the adults who tested positive had more than twice the risk of rapid decline in verbal memory and nearly four times the risk of rapid decline in processing speed.